Mittul specialises in post-disaster shelter and housing program design, carving pathways for long-term community

-Prior to entering in research, Mittul worked in architecture industry and as a tutor and lecturer for more than 7 years.
-She continues to develop a bridge between industry-academic silos.
+Prior to entering in research, Mittul worked in architecture industry and as a tutor and lecturer for more than seven years.
+She continues to develop a bridge between industry and academic silos.
 Some of the courses she has taught are like “Rural Studio” enabling University students in experiential design+build studios, international humanitarian study tours or addressing climate change at local and micro scale in partnership with local Council.

 Her core strengths are: